Beach Scene Paper-Tear Card Project

 How to make a beach scene paper-tear handmade card

-Note: Some of the links included below are affiliate links, which means that if you click through and make a purchase I may receive a commission (at no additional cost to you).
+Please note that some of the links included in this article are affiliate links, which means that if you click through and make a purchase I may receive a commission (at no additional cost to you).
+You can read my full disclosure at the bottom of the page.

 To start, you need a card blank – I’m using 5×7 inches but you can use any size you want.